 Keeping your files confidential means you’ll need to encrypt them before moving them from place to place.
 Whether you’re uploading to the cloud or transferring to a backup storage drive, it’s crucial that your data stays encrypted from start to finish so it can’t be obtained by anyone else—even when in transit.

 While many file sharing solutions use encryption when files are at rest, not all use encryption when the files are in transit.
 This gives cyber criminals an opportunity to access confidential information.
 With SmartFile, we ensure your files stay encrypted throughout the entire process.
 Even in transit, you should be able to rest easy knowing your valuable information is safe, and we make this possible with end-to-end encryption.

 Better yet, your devices can also be encrypted in the event that they are lost or stolen.
 You can find this option in your device settings and ensure unauthorized users (users without a PIN) can not access your device.
 A great option for companies that provide laptops and other devices for their Remote employees!

 When in doubt, it is always a good idea to password-protect your documents when sharing via consumer cloud tools, social media, email, or chat platforms.

-We’re long past the days where “password123” is secure enough for your confidential files.
-You need a complex password to keep your information safe.
-Here are a few good guidelines for creating a secure password.
+If you’re still using “password” “123456” or “qwerty” as your “secure” password—please know that this is not enough to protect your confidential files.
+You need a variety of complex passwords to keep your information safe.
+Here are a few guidelines for creating a secure password.